-NOAH FALCK is the author of Exclusions (Tupelo Press, 2020) and several chapbooks including You Are In Nearly Every Future (Dostoyevsky Wannabe, 2017).
-He co-edited My Next Heart: New Buffalo Poetry (BlazeVox Books, 2017) and has been anthologized in Poem-A-Day 365 Poems for Every Occasion (Abrams Books, 2015).
-His work has appeared in Kenyon Review, Harvard Review, Ploughshares, & Poets.org.
-Originally from Dayton, Ohio, where he spent 10 years teaching elementary school, he now lives in Buffalo, New York, where he works as Education Director at Just Buffalo Literary Center and curates the Silo City Reading Series, a multimedia poetry series inside a 130-foot abandoned grain elevator.
+NOAH FALCK is the author of Exclusions (Tupelo Press, 2020) finalist for the 2020 Believer Book Award for poetry, as well as several chapbooks including Prerecorded Weather written with Matt McBride (SurVision Books, 2022) Winner of the James Tate Poetry Prize.
+He edited Ten Years of Poems in Grain Silos (Just Buffalo, 2022) & co-edited My Next Heart: New Buffalo Poetry (BlazeVox Books, 2017) and has been anthologized in Poem-A-Day 365 Poems for Every Occasion (Abrams Books, 2015).
+His work has appeared in Kenyon Review, Literary Hub Poetry Daily, & Poets.org.
+Originally from Dayton, Ohio, where he spent 10 years teaching elementary school, he now works as Education Director at Just Buffalo Literary Center and curates the Silo City Reading Series, a multimedia poetry series inside a 130-foot high abandoned grain elevator.

 LYNDA G. KASZUBSKI is the shared Executive Assistant for Just Buffalo Literary Center and CEPA Gallery.
 She brings over 25 years experience in the office environment, having previously co-owned a typesetting service for 15 years before joining Just Buffalo.
 Ms. Kaszubski has an A.S. in Business Administration from SUNY Empire State College, and is a Notary Public for the State of New York in Erie County.

-RICHIE WILLS, Just Buffalo’s Program Assistant and Teaching Artist, holds a bachelor’s degree in Psychology from the State University of New York at Buffalo.
-Richie has worked as a Writing Center and BABEL volunteer and as an outreach coordinator for Words on the Street and The Mocha Center.
+RICHIE WILLS holds a bachelor’s degree in Psychology from the SUNY College at Buffalo.
+Before being hired as a staff member, he worked as a Writing Center and BABEL volunteer and as an outreach coordinator for Words on the Street and The Mocha Center.
 He is also contributing writer for The Galactic Tribe and continues to work as a community organizer.
+He is a 2020 Oishei Leaders of Color Fellow, currently participating in program designed to support and develop nonprofit leaders of color, with local cohort and national reach.
 Richie believes in the power of the written word and storytelling to bring people together and break barriers.